2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Conversion Rate: This is the ultimate measure of success, showing the percentage of recipients who take your desired action (e.g., purchase, download, sign-up).
 Conversion rates can vary drastically depending on industry and offer, but a 1-3% conversion rate is considered good for B2B email marketing, while B2C can see 2-5%.

-5. Unsubscribe Rate: This shows the percentage of recipients who choose to opt out of your email list.
+5. Unsubscribe Rate: This shows the percentage of recipients opting out of your email list.
 Aim for an unsubscribe rate below 2%.
 A high unsubscribe rate can indicate irrelevant content, too frequent sending, or lack of value offered.

-6. List Growth Rate: This measures how quickly your email list is growing.
+6. List Growth Rate: This measures how quickly your email list grows.
 While rapid growth is desirable, ensure the growth is organic and targeted to avoid email spam traps.
-Aim for a steady, sustainable list growth rate around 5-10% per month.
+Aim for a steady, sustainable list growth rate of around 5-10% per month.

 7. Customer Lifetime Value (CLTV): This metric focuses on the total revenue a customer generates for your business over their lifetime.
 Tracking CLTV helps you assess the long-term value of your email marketing efforts and tailor your campaigns to nurture loyal customers.